martinbednar/jsrestrictor/tests/integration_tests/README.md

 ```

 No other versions of Google Chrome and especially Mozilla Firefox may be installed on the same machine.
-Web browser driver automatically select installed version of web browser so it is better to have installed only one correct version of each web browser.
+Web browser driver automatically selects the installed version of the web browser so it is better to have installed only one correct version of each web browser.
-Web browsers may not have installed Javascript restrictor extension.
+Web browsers may not have installed JSR extension.
 Python script will install it itself before running tests.

 ## Setup web browsers